sky192/sky192/README.md

 ### Hi there 👋

 - 🔭 I’m currently collaborating on an EdTech startup to develop software products.
-- 🌱 I’m currently learning more details about Web Delopment
+- 🌱 I’m currently learning more details about Web Delopment.
 - 🤔 I’m looking for a position as a Front-End Web Developer or Software Developer
 - 📫 How to reach me:
 - Technology that I'm using: